aragon/app/docs/projectDocs/pluginEncapsulation.md

 ### Plugin Registry

-The Plugin Registry is a simple record containing informations about the available plugins and their Slot Components.
-The Plugin Registry is currently implemented as a JavaScript class by the `pluginRegistryUtils` file and populated on the client side at startup by the `<Providers />` component of the Application module.
+The Plugin Registry is a record containing information about the available Plugins and their Slot Components.
+It is implemented as a JavaScript class in the `pluginRegistryUtils` file and populated on the client side at startup by the `<Providers />` component of the Application module.
 The `<Providers />` component imports and triggers the `initialisePlugins` function which initilises all the supported plugins by registering the Plugin informations and their Slot Components.

 ### Slot

-A Slot is identified by an ID, every Plugin can register their own Slots to customise how the Application display or act depending on the Plugin of the DAO.
-We can have different types of Slots depending on the customisation needs of the Application.
-For instance, we can introduce a `SlotFunction` type that is used by the Application to prefetech data on the server side or a `SlotMetadata` that only sets some strings needed by the Application to render some Plugin information.
+A Slot is identified by an ID.
+Every Plugin can register its own Slots to customise how the Application display or act depending on the Plugin of the DAO.
+Different types of Slots can be supported depending on the customisation needs of the Application.
+For instance, a `SlotFunction` type can be used by the Application to prefetech data on the server side, or a `SlotMetadata` can be used to only sets some strings needed by the Application to render some Plugin information.

 The Slot id is prefixed by the module name to easily identify the scope of the Slot.